Augmenta-tech/Augmenta-scanner/README.md

 ## How to use

 - Download the files from this repository or from https://maxforlive.com/
-- Drag'n drop the scanner plugin to Ableton session in a MIDI track
+- Drag'n drop the scanner plugin to [Ableton live](https://www.ableton.com/) session in a MIDI track
-- Add your port to receive Augmenta osc data
+- Add your port to receive [Augmenta](https://augmenta.tech) osc data
 - Create music with the scan bar and objects available

 To produces Augmenta data, you can use the simulator available here : https://github.com/Augmenta-tech/Augmenta-Simulator/releases